-- It should be based on a long-term planning. - It should provide a holistic view of the dynamics and the structure of the organization. - It should work as a complete and comprehensive system covering all interconnecting subsystems within the organization. - It should be planned in a top-down way, as the decision makers or the management should actively take part and provide clear direction at the development stage of the MIS. - It should be based on need of strategic, operational and tactical information of managers of an organization. - It should also take care of exceptional situations by reporting such situations. - It should be able to make forecasts and estimates, and generate advanced information, thus providing a competitive advantage.
+- It should be based on a long-term planning. - It should provide a holistic view of the dynamics and the structure of the organization. - It should work as a complete and comprehensive system covering all interconnecting sub-systems within the organization. - It should be planned in a top-down way, as the decision makers or the management should actively take part and provide clear direction at the development stage of the MIS. - It should be based on need of strategic, operational and tactical information of managers of an organization. - It should also take care of exceptional situations by reporting such situations. - It should be able to make forecasts and estimates, and generate advanced information, thus providing a competitive advantage.
 Decision makers can take actions on the basis of such predictions. - It should create linkage between all sub-systems within the organization, so that the decision makers can take the right decision based on an integrated view. - It should allow easy flow of information through various sub-systems, thus avoiding redundancy and duplicity of data.
-It should simplify the operations with as much practicability as possible. - Although the MIS is an integrated, complete system, it should be made in such a flexible way that it could be easily split into smaller sub-systems as and when required.
+It should simplify the operations with as much practicability as possible. - Although the MIS is an integrated, complete system, it should be made in such a flexible way that it could be easily split into smaller sub-systems as and when required. - A central database is the backbone of a well-built MIS.